thosgood/this-weeks-finds/markdown/151-200/week160.md

 methane to freeze.
 And the news is that recently Caitlin Griffith et al have spotted things that look like methane clouds.
 Compared to Earth, which is usually 30 percent covered with clouds, the cloud cover on Titan seems spotty.
-There\'s not really enough methane for lots of clouds.
+There's not really enough methane for lots of clouds.
 But there may be rain!
 The drops would be larger than terrestrial raindrops, and fall slowly in the gravity of Titan, which is like that of our moon.
 Since the near-surface atmosphere usually has a relative humidity of at most 60%, the drops would tend to evaporate before hitting the ground.
-(I\'ve seen a similar thing in New Mexico.)
+(I've seen a similar thing in New Mexico.)
 However, in a big rainstorm the evaporation of the first drops might elevate the humidity to the point where later drops could reach the surface.
 So there might even be erosion on the surface of Titan.
 With